-The compensation of Livio D. DeSimone, Chairman of the Board and Chief Executive Officer, is determined by the same process and consists of the same short-and long-term components as for the other executive officers listed in the Summary Compensation Table, namely base salary, profit sharing, performance unit plan and stock options.
+The compensation of Livio D. DeSimone, Chairman of the Board and Chief Executive Officer, is determined by the same process and consists of the same short- and long-term components as for the other executive officers listed in the Summary Compensation Table, namely base salary, profit sharing, performance unit plan, and stock options.
 A higher portion of Mr. DeSimone's total compensation is variable and at risk by being tied to quantifiable measures of the Company's performance.
 These measures are quarterly net income, Relative ROCE and Sales Growth, as those terms are defined above, and appreciation in the value of 3M stock.

-In addition, the compensation paid to Mr. DeSimone is also based on performance against non-financial measures, such as upholding the Company's Statement of Corporate Values (which include customer satisfaction through superior quality and value, attractive investor return, ethical business conduct, respecting the environment and fostering employee pride in their company), management succession planning, and the general overall perception of the Company by financial and business leaders.
-To keep Mr. DeSimone's total compensation competitive, the Committee increased his base salary in 1996, which is reflected in part in the Summary Compensation Table on page 12 of this proxy statement.
-Because of increased performance in 1996, Mr. DeSimone's profit sharing cash and profit sharing stock was greater in 1996 than in 1995.
-The Committee awarded Mr. DeSimone 9,000 performance units in 1996 under the performance unit plan (an increase from the 7,700 units in 1995 in order to keep his long-term incentive compensation at competitive levels).
+In addition, the compensation paid to Mr. DeSimone is also based on performance against non-financial measures, such as upholding the Company's Statement of Corporate Values (which include customer satisfaction through superior quality and value, attractive investor return, ethical business conduct, respecting the environment, and fostering employee pride in the Company), management succession planning, and the general overall perception of the Company by financial and business leaders.
+To keep Mr. DeSimone's total compensation competitive, the Committee increased his base salary in 1996, which is reflected in part in the Summary Compensation Table on page 11 of this proxy statement.
+Because of increased performance in 1996, Mr. DeSimone's The Committee awarded Mr.

+DeSimone 9,000 performance units in 1996 under the performance unit plan (an increase from the 7,700 units in 1995 in order to keep his long-term incentive compensation at competitive levels).